Bologovsky District: History

 The area from the Middle Ages was dependent on Novgorod and in the 15th century was a part of Derevskaya Pyatina of Novgorod.
 In the course of the administrative reform carried out in 1708 by Peter the Great, it was included into Ingermanland Governorate (known since 1710 as Saint Petersburg Governorate).
 In 1727, separate Novgorod Governorate was split off.
 In 1770, it became a part of Valdaysky Uyezd of Novgorod Viceroyalty.
 In 1796, the viceroyalty was transformed into Novgorod Governorate.
 The area was located along the road connecting Moscow and St. Petersburg; in 1851, the railway between Moscow and Saint Petersburg was opened, and Bologoye started to develop as a railway station.
 On June 3, 1917 Bologoye was granted a town status.
 Between April 1, 1919 and October 1920, the uyezd center was transferred from Valday to Bologoye, but soon after it was moved back to Valday again.

 In August 1927, the governorates and uyezds were abolished.
 Bologovsky District, with the administrative center in the town of Bologoye, was established within Borovichi Okrug of Leningrad Oblast effective October 1, 1927.
 It included parts of former Valdaysky Uyezd.
 On July 23, 1930, the okrugs were abolished, and the districts were directly subordinated to the oblast.
 On January 29, 1935 Bologovsky District was transferred to newly established Kalinin Oblast.
 In February 1963, during the abortive administrative reform by Nikita Khrushchev, Udomelsky District was merged into Bologovsky District, but in January 1965 it was re-established.
 In 1990, Kalinin Oblast was renamed Tver Oblast.

 In 1938, Berezayka, and in 1939, Kuzhenkino and Vypolzovo were granted urban-type settlement status.
 In 2005, Vypolzovo and Berezayka were downgraded to the status of rural localities.

 Effective October 1, 1927 Uglovsky District was established as well, with the administrative center in the railway station of Uglovka.
 It was a part of Borovichi Okrug of Leningrad Oblast.
 On January 1, 1932, Uglovsky District was abolished and split between Borovichsky, Okulovsky, and Bologovsky Districts.

+The district was the location for the 2023 Wagner Group plane crash.
+According to the Russian emergency ministry, a plane en route from Moscow to St. Petersburg crashed near the settlement of Kuzhenkino on 23 August 2023.
+The flight reportedly contained 10 passengers, among them Russian army officer and alleged Wagner Group co-founder Dmitry Utkin and Wagner Group leader Yevgeny Prigozhin, who led a mutiny in Russia just 2 months prior.